percona/postgresql-docs/docs/docker.md

 # Run Percona Distribution for PostgreSQL in a Docker container

-Docker images of Percona Distribution for PostgreSQL are hosted publicly on [Docker Hub](https://hub.docker.com/r/percona/percona-distribution-postgresql/).
+Docker images of Percona Distribution for PostgreSQL are hosted publicly on [Docker Hub :octicons-link-external-16:](https://hub.docker.com/r/percona/percona-distribution-postgresql/).

-For more information about using Docker, see the [Docker Docs](https://docs.docker.com/).
+For more information about using Docker, see the [Docker Docs  :octicons-link-external-16:](https://docs.docker.com/).

 !!! note ""

-    Make sure that you are using the latest version of Docker.
+    Make sure that you are using [the latest version of Docker :octicons-link-external-16:](https://docs.docker.com/get-docker/).
 The ones provided via `apt` and `yum` may be outdated and cause errors.

     By default, Docker pulls the image from Docker Hub if it is not available locally.